abrignoni/iLEAPP/README.md

 ## Requirements

-Python 3.9 to latest version (older versions of 3.x will also work with the exception of one or two modules) If on macOS (Intel) make sure Xcode is installed and have command line tools updated to be able to use Python 3.10 and above.
+Python 3.9 to latest version (older versions of 3.x will also work with the exception of one or two modules) If on macOS (Intel) make sure Xcode is installed and have command line tools updated to be able to use Python 3.11.

 ### Dependencies